tolulopesal-dotcom/lab1/README.md

+README FILE
-A JavaFX application built as part of the JavaFX Basics Lab.
+A JavaFX application built as part of the JavaFX ITEC627 Lab.
 It demonstrates layouts, graphics with property binding, image/font usage, and a reusable clock widget.

  Features